snowdrop-bot/snowdrop-bot/README.md

 - exist in repositories of configured organizations (`github.reporting.organizations`)
 - assigned to configured users (`github.users`)
-- the assigned user has forked the repository
+- the assigned username has forked the repository
 - were open within the configured time frame (the week bounded by `github.reporting.day-of-week` & `github.reporting.hours`)

 Those issues, can be exported in csv, excel or pdf.